Skip to main content

 The Role of Growth Hormone and Peptide Therapies

 Growth hormone (GH) is another critical regulator of metabolism and body composition.
-Its levels naturally decline with age, contributing to the loss of and increase in body fat seen in many adults.
-While direct replacement with recombinant human (rhGH) can be effective, it can also carry significant side effects.
+Its levels naturally decline with age, contributing to the loss of muscle mass and increase in body fat seen in many adults.
+While direct replacement with recombinant human growth hormone (rhGH) can be effective, it can also carry significant side effects.
 An alternative approach is the use of growth hormone secretagogues (GHS), which are peptides that stimulate the pituitary gland to produce and release its own GH.

 This approach is considered more physiological as it preserves the natural pulsatile release of GH.
 Commonly used peptide therapies include: